udithperera-dev/oneroot/README.md

 - On implementation of Root Detection

 ```
+//init plugin object
+final _onerootPlugin = Oneroot();

 //Method will return "ROOTED" as a string value, if your are running on rooted environment.
-final _onerootPlugin = Oneroot();
 String platformRootStatus = await _onerootPlugin.getRootChecker();

 //Method will return OS version.